h3nnn4n/colosseum/PROTOCOL.md

 The `agent_id` must always be the agent id given to the agent before the world simulation starts.
 Invalid values will be ignored.
-Attemping to spoof and using another agent id will be automatically flagged as cheating and the agent will be disqualified.
+Attempting to spoof and using another agent id will be automatically flagged as cheating and the agent will be disqualified.

 ## End of game instruction